AInora

 5

-23. 78% of buyers evaluate at least 3 providers before choosing
+21. Most buyers evaluate multiple providers before choosing

-The virtual receptionist market is competitive enough that most buyers shop around.
-The average evaluation period is 2.3 weeks for small businesses and 8.7 weeks for mid-market companies.
-Price, voice quality, and integration options are the top three comparison criteria.
-(Source: Capterra, Buyer Decision Journey, 2025)
+The virtual receptionist market is competitive enough that most buyers shop around before committing.
+Small businesses tend to decide quickly, while mid-market companies run longer evaluations.
+Price, voice quality, and integration options are consistently the top comparison criteria.

 What the Data Tells Us